BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - Partition vs elementwise parallellism
 - Partition, reduction, etc.

-I currently have no experience in the DAG scheduling strategy.
+I currently have no experience with the DAG scheduling strategy.
 However, its one of the items in my future studies list.

+I also have some experience with the GPU parallelism.
+[GenericLaminate](https://github.com/BarisAlbayrakIEEE/GeneticLaminate.git) repository in my github page contains a genetic algorithm to optimize a composite laminate written in CUDA C.
+The README file of the repository presents a detailed discussion about data and task parallelism approaches and GPU parallelism using CUDA C.

 Below are the key points when the concurrency is considered:
 - **Why:** Separation of concerns, pereformance